Caswell County, North Carolina: Antebellum economy

+Post–Civil War to 1940s

 After the Civil War, the collapse of the plantation economy severely disrupted agriculture in Caswell County.
 While there was a short-lived surge in tobacco output driven by tenant labor and reliance on extended family networks, the loss of enslaved labor left many farms insufficiently maintained and unable to sustain prewar production levels.

-In the years that followed, the county’s economy remained heavily dependent on tobacco, with limited agricultural diversification and land degradation the norm.
+In the years that followed, the county's economy remained heavily dependent on tobacco, with limited agricultural diversification and land degradation the norm.
 Grain production declined and cotton cultivation ceased entirely.
 The area saw little industrial growth in the late 19th century, with development largely restricted to tobacco factories and minimal railway infrastructure.
 In Leasburg, the rise of nearby Durham's tobacco industry later doomed its tobacco factories due to competition, causing many residents to relocate for better opportunities.

+Industrial growth in Durham and Danville also drew tobacco factories and trade away from Milton and Yanceyville; consolidation in the tobacco industry left local growers dependent on outside markets, and brief railroad, textile, hosiery, and furniture ventures failed in the county under conditions of limited capital, weak transport links, and better-resourced neighbors.

 Amid the weakened economy, the county's population declined between 1880 and 1900, showing signs of recovery only after 1910.
 By that time, the introduction of telephone infrastructure in Yanceyville and Semora signaled a bright spot in local conditions.

 However, the area still faced persistent agricultural challenges, including: